thefoxeyes/selenidePageCheck-tests/README.md

 II.
 Answer on the first question is "No".
 $("h1 div") would look for the first appropriate "h1", containing "div".
-In the example forward "beta" would be found
+In the example forward "beta" would be found.
 $("h1").$("div") would look for the first "h1" and "div" inside.
 In the example forward nothing would be found
 <div>
   <h1>